rgalite/content-delivery-workshop/lab-5/README.md

 ## Task 6 - Bonus 2

 The files status are not updated.
-Update the workflow to update it.
+Update the workflow to update it.<br />
 Note that the object id saved in base is save in the GCS file metadata.

+## Task 7 - Bonus 3

+Update the code in `lab-5/backstage/src/app/api/files/route.js` to not call `copyFile` but trigger the function from an EventArc trigger, on new file saved in datastore.